 SUNDAY: Coffee tour.
 Again, ask about this at reception.
 Sipi Falls is a major coffee producing area.
 Starbucks even sells it!
 This tour will take you through the entire process from garden to cup.
 You even get to grind your own beans at the end.
 If you’re a coffee drinker, don’t leave this place without purchasing coffee beans.

 PRO TIP: Sipi’s premiere tour guide is a gentleman by the name of Juma Chebet.
 ALL the lodges know him.
 Request him and tell him we sent you!

 Have lunch and catch a taxi back to Mbale by early afternoon, so you can board YY Coaches from the bus park before it gets too late.

 A closing note about re-entering Kampala, from any of the above, on a Sunday night.
 It’s ugly.
 Basically every person from Kampala that left town for the weekend is coming home at the exact same time.
 And there’s only 1 proper way in, no matter which direction you’re coming from.

 Jinja Road traffic starts to back up at Mukono.
 Masaka Road gets clogged long before Kyengera.
 Entebbe road?
 Use the new Express Way, but know you’ll find insanity at the Northern Bypass.

 Know before you go, pack drinks and snacks, and make sure your electronics are fully charged.

 And, there you go!
-5 easy, budget options to get you out of Kampala on the weekend.
+5 easy, budget options for weekend trips from Kampala.
 A little green will add years to your life.
 Your lungs will thank you.